guerrantif/handwritten_long_numbers_recognition/README.md

 All the dependecies are correctly installed.
 ```

-Otherwise, you will get an error message explaining you what to do.
+If something is missig, you will be notified by an error message.

+> **NOTE**: informations about how to install OpenCV in your platform can be found [here][opencv-installation].

 ## Usage example